 Why do we love multiple-choice questions so much?
 There are a few reasons.

-- They are easy to create!
-Let's say I am surveying folks on their favorite ice-cream flavors - it soooo easy for me to just fill "strawberry, vanilla, chocolate, green tea, ...".
+They're easy to create.
+Let's say I'm surveying folks on their favorite ice-cream flavors – it's soooo easy for me to just fill in answers: strawberry, vanilla, chocolate, green tea, etc.

-- They are also easy to take - they are a perfect "don't make me think" task - as a respondent I just pick the one I like and move on.
+They're easy to answer.
+Multiple choice questions are a perfect "don't make me think" task – as a respondent, just pick the answer you like, and move on.

-Bottomline - multiple-choice questions are the main dish, whilst the open-ended ones are a side-dish at best, an after-thought forever destined to be a lowly “catch-all”.
+The bottom line: multiple choice questions are the main dish, whilst the open-ended ones are a side dish at best, an afterthought forever destined to be a lowly “catch-all”.
 And everyone is ok with it.
-Well, I am not!

 There are huge problems with this tyranny of the multiple-choice:

-- Options are leading the witness!
-Let’s face it - when you ask about a favorite ice-cream flavor and you give a choice of five, and the user selects one you have no idea that the user actually would have selected a different one.
-They have a real favorite - but it was not listed.
+Options are leading the witness.
+Let’s face it: when you ask about a favorite ice cream flavor and you give a choice of five, and the respondent selects one, you have no idea if they actually would have selected a different one.
+They have a real favorite – but there's no guarantee it was one of the ones listed.

-- By pre-creating the choices you are quite literally biasing the user to respond within the framework you have created - so ultimately you are only getting answers within the space of answers you yourself kind of pre-cooked (there is something from quantum theory in this - something about the eye of the beholder and how what you find is determined by how you look for it)
+Bias.
+By pre-creating choices you are quite literally biasing respondents to answer within the framework you have created.
+Ultimately, you're only getting answers within the space of answers you yourself kind of pre-cooked.
+(There is something from quantum theory in this ... something about the eye of the beholder and how what you find is determined by how you look for it.)

-I hope you are sharing in my righteous indignation, and pounding your fist on the table in outrage and screaming “IS THERE A BETTER WAY?!”
+I hope you're sharing in my righteous indignation, and pounding your fist on the table in outrage and screaming “IS THERE A BETTER WAY?!”
 The answer is yes.

 There is a way to understand the feedback without having to yourself read through the 10,000 responses.
-You can do that by relying on the text-analytics of a modern voice-of-the-customer platform.
-The technology has recently come of age where you can rely on machine-learning based approaches to do the feedback reading for you and provide you with insights and the tools to understand what your customers are saying and how they are feeling.
-Distilling feedback into concepts and topics, finding the connections between them and surfacing the emotional context enable you to quickly and effectively analyze responses.
+You can do that by relying on the text analytics of a modern VoC platform.
+The technology has recently come of age where you can rely on machine learning-based approaches to do the feedback reading for you and provide you with insights and the tools to understand what your customers are saying and how they are feeling.
+Distilling feedback into concepts and topics, finding the connections between them and surfacing emotional context enable you to quickly and effectively analyze responses.
 Think of it as “augmented reality” where you can wear a lens with which you can read thousands of responses and understand what is contained in them.
 And you know what else?
-This technology can turn qualitative into quantitative - i.e. you can get actual number that are statistically significant on how people feel about various aspects of your business.
+This technology can turn qualitative into quantitative: i.e. you can get actual number that are statistically significant on how people feel about various aspects of your business.

-Do not shy away from the uncertainty - embrace it, you now can with voice-of-customer technology in your corner.
+Don't shy away from the uncertainty – embrace it, and use it to your advantage.
 You will be amazed at the results you get.

-P.S.
-As for the multiple-choice questions, keep those too of course - but remember they are not panacea.
+P.S.: As for the multiple choice questions, keep those too, of course – there's a time and a place for them.
+But remember, they are not panacea.